 Coconut meat – 6 g net carbs per 100 g

-When eating a low-carb diet, it's important to eat plenty of vegetables so you’re consuming enough vitamins, nutrients, and fiber that will help your body optimize its ketogenic state.
+When eating a low-carb diet, it's important to eat plenty of vegetables.
+This ensures you’re consuming enough vitamins, nutrients, and fiber that will help your body optimize its ketogenic state.
 Fiber is particularly important on keto since most of your calories are coming from fat and protein, which aren’t fibrous foods.

-You’ll want to start incorporating nutrient-dense, fiber-rich veggies that are low-carb.
+You’ll want to start incorporating nutrient-dense, fiber-rich low-carb veggies into your diet.
 Leafy greens are particularly great as fiber resources.

 Arugula